cjratcliff/ml-compiled/docs/sequence.rst

 RNN Encoder-Decoder
 -------------------------
-Common architecture for translation.
+A simple architecture for sequence-to-sequence tasks.

-Consists of two RNNs.
+It consists of two RNNs.
 One encodes the input sequence into a fixed-length vector representation, the other decodes it into an output sequence.
 The original, proposed in `Cho et al. (2014) <https://arxiv.org/pdf/1406.1078.pdf>`_, uses the `GRU <https://ml-compiled.readthedocs.io/en/latest/sequence.html#gru-gated-recurrent-unit>`_ to model sequential information using fewer parameters than the LSTM.
 Can be augmented with sampled softmax, bucketing and padding.

 | **Proposed in**
 | `Learning Phrase Representations using RNN Encoder–Decoder for Statistical Machine Translation, Cho et al. (2014) <https://arxiv.org/pdf/1406.1078.pdf>`_